citizenfx/natives/NETWORKCASH/N_0x6fcf8ddea146c45b.md

 ```

 ```
-This function is hard-coded to always return 1. Крч какая-то хуйня.
+This function is hard-coded to always return 1.
 ```

 ## Parameters